Scouts (The Scout Association): Organisation

 The Scout section is run locally within a Scout group along with the younger Beaver Scout and Cub Scout sections.
 The section, called a Scout Troop, is run by a volunteer adult leadership team, led by a Scout leader (sometimes abbreviated to SL and occasionally given the nickname 'Skip'), and made up of Assistant Scout Leaders (ASL) who share the same level of training as the Scout Leader, Sectional assistants who volunteer regularly with basic training, Young Leaders, 14-18 year olds who volunteer in the section, and occasional helpers who may be parents assisting as part of a rota.

 Ever since the experimental camp on Brownsea Island, the Scouts within the troop are separated into groups of approximately 6-8 members called Patrols.
 They are led by a Patrol Leader and an Assistant Patrol Leader who are normally Scouts who have shown an ability to be responsible and pro-active.
 Some troops may also hold a position for a Senior Patrol Leader.
 Within the troop it is often that patrol leaders will plan and run activities, under the supervision of the Scout Leader team, or consult with the members of their troop.

 The activities undertaken by Scouts are collectively called the 'programme' and include activities, games, visits and residential experiences with the aim of getting outdoors and discovering the world, learning new skills and helping in the community.
 The badges and awards achieved by the young people help support this programme and with the re-launch of every section's programme in 2002, was organised into six zones: scoutcraft and adventure, global, community, fit for life, exploring beliefs and attitudes and creative expression of which scoutcraft and adventure was intended to make up half of the activities completed.
 In 2008 the six zones were updated with themes common to all under-18 sections in Scouting: beliefs & attitudes, community, fitness, creative, global and outdoor & adventure.
 In 2015, the concept of zones was dropped across the movement with the focus now being on three core areas of outdoor & adventure, world and skills with outdoor & adventure making up half of time spent on the programme.

 Membership

 Scouts is the oldest and second biggest section run by the Scout Association, only behind the younger Cub Scout section.
 The section has seen persistent growth for the past couple of decades, growing by 20,000 Scouts between 2009 and 2020.
 The numbers resported include those in all branches of the movement so include regular Scouts as well as Sea Scouts and Air Scouts.

 Membership of the Scouts is open to anybody regardless of background, religion, or gender.
-Scouts became coeducational in 1991 and as of January 2020 there were 36,089 female Scouts, comprising 27% of Scouts.
+Scouts became coeducational in 1991 and as of January 2023 27.5% of youth members (34,685) were female.